-Create a new 600px by 600px sized CMYK Document, with a Resolution of 300dpi and the Background Contents set to Transparent.
-We now need to add some central guides; a quick way to do this is work in Full Screen Mode, then snap the Crop Tool (C) to the document bounds.
-Now drag in your guides which will snap to the crop tool's centre points, then cancel the crop prompt.
+Create a new 600 px by 600 px sized CMYK Document, with a Resolution of 300 dpi and the Background Contents set to Transparent.
+We now need to add some central guides; a quick way to do this is to work in Full Screen Mode, and then snap the Crop Tool (C) to the document bounds.
+Now drag in your guides, which will snap to the crop tool's centre points, and then cancel the crop prompt.

 Next, make sure PANTONE 238 is set as the Foreground Color.
-Select the Custom Shape Tool using the Ellipse and Fill Pixels options as previous.
-Use the drop-down menu to select Fixed Size and type 550px in the Width and Height fields, then check the From Center option.
+Select the Custom Shape Tool using the same Ellipse and Fill Pixels options as before.
+Use the drop-down menu to select Fixed Size and type 550 px in the Width and Height fields, and then check the From Center option.
 Now click in the centre of your canvas to create the shape.

-Switch white to your Foreground Color and add another circle set to 500px by 500px on the same layer.
-Continue adding alternating color circles, each one Decreasing in size by 50px.
+Switch your Foreground Color to white and add another circle set to 500 px by 500 px on the same layer.
+Continue adding alternating color circles, each one Decreasing in size by 50 px.
 When you've completed the last white circle, use the Magic Wand Tool (set to Contiguous) to select it and hit Delete.

 Drag and Drop the graphic at the top of the layer stack within the "PINK GRAPHICS" folder.
 Next, Duplicate, Resize and Position as required.
 Feel free to add variations of the circles (I created a version with a pink fill).
 When you're happy, highlight their layer thumbnails and Merge.
 You can now label the resulting layer "Bullseyes."

 Open the second brushstroke image again and Convert it to CMYK mode.
 Fill with PANTONE 238 and Copy > Paste at the top of the layer stack within the "PINK GRAPHICS" folder.